As the 2026 filing season opens there are a few key issues taxpayers should consider.

 mail or packages are dropped off.
 This

-operations that will result in some mail not arriving at originating processing
+operations and some mail may not arrive at originating processing

-The potential lack of alignment between when the item is accepted by the
+The potential mismatch between the date an item is accepted by the

-USPS and when it is postmarked can represent a risk for timely filing federal,
+USPS and the date it is postmarked can affect the timely filing of federal,

-should consider electronic filing and payment options as they begin
+should consider electronic filing and payment options.
+Other remedies include

 mail.

-moving away from paper checks to taxpayers and from receiving paper checks from
+moving away from sending paper check refunds and receiving paper checks from

 taxpayers.
 The order applies to both